 All About Comma and Question Mark Butterflies

-Study up on your punctuation and learn about the comma butterfly and question mark butterfly.
-Look at their wings closely to see how they got their names!
+Study your punctuation and learn about the comma butterfly and question mark butterfly.
+Look at their wings to see how they got their names!

 One of my favorite groups of butterflies are known as the “anglewings” due to their interesting wing shapes.
 These fliers are in the Polygonia genus—nine of which are found in North America.
 Polygonia is Greek for many angles.
 This genus is also known collectively as the commas because of the white marking on their underwings.
 Let’s learn some fascinating facts about the comma butterfly and question mark butterfly.